manofgod747/The-Fundamental-Principles-of-Law/README.md

 # The Fundamental Principles of Law
 ### Man of God

-This document serves as a candidate to national law that upholds the principles of justice, freedom, and minimal text
+This document serves as a candidate to national law that upholds the principles of justice, freedom, and minimality

-Justice is the objective of Law
+**Justice** is the objective of Law

-Freedom is given
+**Freedom** is given

-* The best law is minimal
+**Minimality**
-* More text adds more interpretation
+* Minimal text, minimal interpretation
-* Rules are consentual or not
+* Rule of law is consentual or not
 * Consent is only possible through understanding
 * Understanding requires simplicity
+* Minimal is simple

 ## Axioms of Law
 1. Justice